Installing 1E DataSync Agent

 This version of DataSync supports only one Agent per computer.
 If you need to use a single host computer to support multiple Sync use-cases, then please contact your 1E Account Team, who can work with you to determine the correct number of DataSync computers that you need, their hardware specification, and custom installation steps.

-• Domain membership: The computer on which the Agent is installed must be domain joined.
+• The computer on which the Agent is installed must be domain joined.

-• .NET 8.0 Runtime : Must be present on the machine on which the Agent is to be installed.
-Download and install it from Download .NET 8.0 Runtime (v8.0.8) - Windows x64 Installer.
+• .NET 8.0 Runtime must be present on the machine on which the Agent is to be installed.
+Refer to Download .NET 8.0 Runtime (v8.0.8) - Windows x64 Installer.

 Installation account permissions